aws-samples/amazon-textract-code-samples/README.md

 ## Amazon Textract Code Samples

-This repository contains example code showing how Amazon Textract can be used to extract text and data from documents.
+This repository contains example code snippets showing how Amazon Textract and other AWS services can be used to get insights from documents.

 ## Usage